arad1367/Chatbot_HuggingFace_CSS/README.md

 # PDF Chatbot with Streamlit
 This is a simple chatbot application designed to interact with PDF files.
 It uses Streamlit for the user interface and leverages various libraries for PDF processing and natural language understanding.
+The main code is inspired from https://github.com/rohankuldhar/Chat-with-multiple-PDFs, with a little change I deployed it.

 ## Features
 `PDF Parsing`: The bot can read and extract text from PDF files using the PyPDF2 library.